The quality that we call beauty, however, must always grow from the realities of life”

 Ma (間) — Space, Interval

 Ma is the conscious use of space — the interval between objects, people, or moments.
 It is not emptiness as void, but a pause charged with potential, where absence gives shape to presence.
-In this exhibition, Ma is experienced in the space between the installations, the installations and the garments, and the space within the garments themselves.
+In this exhibition, Ma is experienced through the space between the installations and the garments themselves.

 Hi (秘) — Shadow, Contrast

-Hi values what is hidden or withheld, offering only a glimpse to spark imagination.
-Rather than revealing everything, it allows mystery and suggestion to create depth.
+Hi values what is hidden or withheld.
+Rather than revealing, it allows mystery and suggestion to create depth.
 In this exhibition, Hi is present in shadows and partial views.

 So (素) — Essence, Simplicity